privacyidea/privacyidea/README.md

-It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), Smartphone Apps like Google Authenticator, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.
+It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), Smartphone Apps like Google Authenticator, FreeOTP, Token2  or TiQR, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.

 Since version 2 privacyIDEA is based on flask and sqlalchemy as the python backend.
 The